PASCOscientific/pasco_python/README.md

 The down side of selecting all is that it will be a greater burden on the battery.

-### If you want to specify the sensor ID to quickly connect ###
+### Connect to a sensor programatically ###
 There are a few ways to quickly connect to the sensor.
 You can use the sensor name found in the scan *or* the 6 digit ID#.
 This will scan and connect to the sensor automatically.
+If multiple sensors with the same name are found, you will be prompted to select one.

 Examples:
 `my_temp_sensor = PASCOBLEDevice('Temperature')`